mixxxdj/website/content/news/XXXX-XX-XX-gsoc-2026-final-report-latenight-qml.md

 - Microphone and auxiliary-input racks with configured and unconfigured states, up to four units of each type, talkover and ducking, pregain, PFL, effects, VU metering, main-mix routing, and crossfader assignment.
 - Responsive library arrangements and layout transitions that make the skin usable at different window sizes.

-This is feature and visual parity for the intended LateNight QML scope, not a claim that every Mixxx subsystem has already moved to QML.
-The remaining QWidget boundaries are intentional: Library and Preferences migrations are underway, while the Preview deck and cover-art path remain to be ported.
+This is feature and visual parity for the intended LateNight QML scope, not a claim that every Mixxx interface surface already has a native QML implementation.
+The remaining QWidget boundaries are intentional: the Library and Preferences migrations for the New UI are underway, while the Preview deck and cover-art path remain to be ported.

 ## New work in `res/qml`

-Beyond the skin itself, the project contributed reusable QML work to `res/qml`.
+Beyond the skin itself, the project contributed reusable QML infrastructure to `res/qml`, Mixxx’s common QML layer.
+Some of these generic pieces were not yet available as reusable components for the New UI, so they were implemented in the shared layer rather than duplicated inside LateNight QML.
+That gives LateNight QML and future custom skins a common foundation to build on.

-The QML Settings work extended this migration.
+Work on the New UI Settings window has extended this migration.
 Native pages now cover sound hardware, the Library, controllers, and interface settings.
-Antoine's open [QML waveform-settings work](https://github.com/mixxxdj/mixxx/pull/15381) fills in the remaining waveform controls.
-In QML mode, the legacy Interface page is hidden to avoid presenting duplicate or misleading settings that do not apply to the new skin, while the Preferences action remains available through the application menu.
+Antoine's open [waveform-settings work](https://github.com/mixxxdj/mixxx/pull/15381) fills in the remaining waveform controls.
+In the New UI, the legacy Interface page is hidden to avoid presenting duplicate or misleading settings that do not apply to the new skin, while the Preferences action remains available through the application menu.

-The waveform work adds a dedicated QML Waveforms page and connects shared waveform preferences to the active QML waveforms.
+The waveform work adds a dedicated Waveforms page to the New UI and connects shared waveform preferences to the active QML waveforms.
 It supports waveform type, zoom, visual gain, stem, marker, and related overview and scrolling-waveform settings, refreshing renderer stacks when renderer-affecting options change.
 Overview waveform caching remains unchanged, and analyzer status and progress reporting are retained without progressive waveform repainting.
 Some settings are intentionally unavailable in the current QML renderer: the frame-rate control is hidden, the legacy High Detail setting is disabled because it is not supported by the QML scene-graph renderer, and Split stereo signal is available only when the RGB waveform renderer is selected.

 The deck port led to reusable button, cycle-control, overview-marker, hotcue, intro/outro, beat-size, beatgrid, and marker behaviors.
 Key formatting and harmonic-display support was exposed to QML and is used by the deck key display and the key-color indicator logic.